outware/Rxy/README.md

 Points of interest:

-* Each function requires different variables to define the different results.
+* Each function requires multiple variables to define different results.
 * Each implementation has to include code to decide which result to produce or to fail the call.
 * All this code executes synchronously.
-* A lot less code.

-Synchronicity is not important in a lot of unit tests, however in some situations mocks written synchronously can cause unit tests to pass when they should fail.
-For example where a function is using an asynchronous call internally and not waiting correctly for its results.
+Whilst synchronicity can be ignored in a lot of unit tests in some it can cause unit tests to pass when they should fail.
+For example where the implementation is using an asynchronous call internally and not waiting for the results.
 If the mocks are synchronous, the tests may pass even though the code fails in production.

-The summary is that this mock has a lot of variables and synchronous boilerplate code which which almost always ends up being cut-n-pasted to other mocks, resulting in an increasing tech debt to maintain.
+The summary is that this mock has a lot of variables, synchronous boilerplate code and a potentially flawed implementation which will almost certainly end up being cut-n-pasted to other mocks, resulting in a considerable amount of tech debt to maintain.

-Rxy's goal is to solve these problems and reduce the tech debt.
-Here's the Rxy version of the same mock:
+Rxy solves these problems and as a result, reduces the tech debt.
+Here's it's version of the same mock:

 ```swift
 class MockHTTPClientRxy: BaseMock, HTTPClient {